What to Do to Stop Nipple Pain When Pumping

 • Using a printable ruler (I have a free printable ruler you can download here.
 If you want an inexpensive ruler you can keep handy, I like this reusable circle ruler.

 • Gently stimulate your nipples to evert them, and measure the right and left nipples (they could be different sizes).
-Measure the base of the nipple, don’t include the areola.
+Measure the tip of the nipple, don’t include the areola.
 If you have flat or inverted nipples this can be more challenging.
 I always suggest getting a professional flange fitting if you are uncertain about your measurements.

 If you have the correct flange size and are still experiencing discomfort then you might want to try a silicone flange or insert.
 Pumpin Pal has unique sizing and design as well as silicone flanges that can help if you have elastic nipples.
 LacTeck BabyMotion flange is another silicone flange but it has the distinctive feature of providing nipple compression along with suction during pumping.